- iOS app development cost typically ranges from $15,000 for a simple MVP to $700,000+ for a complex, enterprise-grade application.

 | $20-$120 | Complex |

-3. Outsource to Offshore App Development Company
+3. Outsource to an Offshore App Development Company

 Outsourcing to offshore companies balances cost and quality.
 They have access to diverse talent and lower labor costs, offering competitive pricing.
 Yet, communication challenges like time zones and cultural differences may require careful management for successful collaboration.